dr-m/atomic_sync/README.md

 ```
 atomic_spin_mutex, atomic_spin_shared_mutex, atomic_spin_recursive_shared_mutex.
 ```
-Note: `-DSPINLOOP` enables the use of a spin loop.
+Note: `-DSPINLOOP=0` (or anything else than a positive integer) disables any use of spin loops in the implementation.

+The build option `-DWITH_SPINLOOP=ON` makes `test_atomic_sync` request that spinloops be used.
 If conflicts are not expected to be resolved quickly, it is advisable to not use spinloops and instead let threads immediately proceed to `wait()` inside a system call.
-When compiled without that compile-time option, the output of the test program should be like this:
+When compiled `-DWITH_SPINLOOP=OFF`, the output of the `test_atomic_sync` should be like this:
 ```
 atomic_mutex, atomic_shared_mutex, atomic_recursive_shared_mutex.